Keerthi0206/expense-reimbursement-tracker/README.md

 ## Known limitations

-- Admin can create/view/manage users but there's no equivalent management UI for reimbursement-category configuration — categories are fixed in code (`CategoryEnum`), not admin-editable
+- Admin can create/view/manage users but there's no equivalent management UI for reimbursement-category configuration, categories are fixed in code (`CategoryEnum`) not admin-editable
-- Receipts are stored on local disk under `backend/uploads/`, not object storage.
+- Receipts are stored on local disk under `backend/uploads/` not object storage.
 Fine for a demo; would move to S3/private bucket + signed URLs for production.
-- Email notifications exist as a pluggable integration (off by default — see Features above) alongside the in-app notifications, which work either way.
+- Email notifications exist as a pluggable integration (off by default - see Features above) alongside the in-app notifications which work either way.
 - SQLite is used for local development. **Production (Render) uses PostgreSQL instead** — Render's free web services don't support persistent disks, so a SQLite file wouldn't reliably survive a restart there.
 The code reads `DATABASE_URL` from the environment, so this is a config change, not a code change — see the Deployment section above.
 Tested against a real Postgres instance, including the full test suite and the concurrency-safety fix.

 ## Future improvements